mountaineerbr/shellChatGPT/man/README.md

 “`!img` \[*url*\|*filepath*\]”.
 Image urls and files can also be appended by typing the operator pipe and a valid input at the end of the text prompt, such as “`|` \[*url*\|*filepath*\]”.

+*Filepaths* that contain white spaces may need backslash-escaping in some functions.

 #### Model and Capacity